-Geologists are still at a loss to explain how it got here, though speculation has never died down.
+Diamonds don't exist naturally in West Virginia, yet one of the largest ever found was discovered accidentally here in a horseshoe pit in Monroe County in 1928.
+Geologists are still at a loss to explain how it got there, and speculation has never died down.

 The Punch Jones Diamond—also known as the Horseshoe Diamond—remains the largest alluvial diamond ever discovered in North America and the third largest found on the continent overall.